Alexander is a professional engineer who specializes in the construction of affordable houses and structures using recycled materials.

 Before shipping containers or intermodal services came to be, things were pretty basic.
 Goods were transported manually as break bulk cargo.
-This means cars transported goods from the factory and taken to the warehouse or port in shifts until all the cargo has been transported.
+This means cars transported goods from the factory and took them to the warehouse or port in shifts until all the cargo had been transported.

-A major part of transportation then was physical labor of picking and dropping by dockworkers and factory attendants, up till the 18th century.
+A major part of transportation then was the physical labor of picking and dropping by dockworkers and factory attendants, up until the 18th century.
 In 1766, James Brindley from England invented a box he named the "Starvationer".
 It was made with only 10 wooden containers.

 Early 1917, in May, Benjamin Franklin Fitch created a new design for shipping containers called demountable bodies.
-He created this design in his home town in Cincinnati, Ohio in the US.
-While the new containers touched base, he started to serve them in railway tracks and stations using freight trucks.
+He created this design in his hometown in Cincinnati, Ohio, in the US.
+While the new containers touched base, he started to serve them on railway tracks and stations using freight trucks.

 By 1919, the number had skyrocketed to over 21 stations and 14 freight trucks.
 At the same time, many countries had started to adopt their own systems of containers, spreading to European countries.

 After the First World War, the United Nations, among other countries, started to push ships to unite and have a standardized system.
 The system would include a standard shipping size and material.